-Gender – what is the ratio between male and female guests .
+Gender – what is the ratio between male and female guests.
 We use the difference between these proportions to assess whether there is a big gap between the proportions of male vs female.

-Country - How many countries have they welcomed into their house/number of guests
+Country - How many different countries have their guests come from.

-What are the languages spoken by their guests - using initial dataset
+What are the languages spoken by their guests - using initial dataset?

 Is this different for full vs shared

-We then look further into whether the host has travelled to the guests country
+We then look further into whether the host has travelled to the guest’s country

 What percentage of the host have travelled (have reviews where guests have allowed location to be seen) – be cautious.

-Hosts that have been Hosted in manhattan (160)
+Hosts that have been Hosted in Manhattan (160)

 Profile Pictures